 A few lucky people bounce from great job to even greater job… “when the head-hunter called it was too good an opportunity to turn down”.
 For most of us, however, a career move means applying for jobs.

-As our Job Search Survey reveals, many management consultancy job applicants find this a time consuming, frustrating and dehumanising experience but unwittingly contribute to the ordeal by missing out on some key actions.
+As our Job Search Survey reveals, many management consultancy job applicants find this a time consuming, frustrating and dehumanising experience but they may unwittingly contribute to the ordeal by missing out on some key actions.

 Here’s Prism’s 8 point checklist: